apnadkarni/blt/man/tabset.rst

   **-activebackground** *colorName*

-    Sets the active background color for *nameOrIndex*.
+    Sets the active background color for *tab*.
 A tab is active when the mouse is positioned over it or set by the **activate** operation.
 This overrides the widget's **-activebackground** option.

   **-activeforeground** *colorName*

-    Sets the default active foreground color *nameOrIndex*.
-A tab is "active" when the mouse is positioned over it or set by the **activate** operation.
+    Sets the default active foreground color *tab*.
+A tab is active when the mouse is positioned over it or set by the **activate** operation.
     Individual tabs may override this option by setting the tab's **-activeforeground** option.

   **-anchor** *anchor*